 - Deeper Sleep: Plain and simple, floating leads to a better night’s sleep- allowing athletes adequate amounts of shut eye to prepare themselves for the next day of training or competition ahead.
 Quality sleep is an essential element to recovery for all athletes.

 Floatation therapy has been around a lot longer than the current trends make it seem.
-While people are finally beginning to realize the amazing benefits of floatation therapy to help ease everyday stresses, athletes have been using float tanks for decades.
+While people are finally beginning to realize the amazing benefits of floatation therapy to help ease everyday stresses, athletes have been using float rooms for decades.
 From in-house float pods, as New England Patriots Quarterback, Tom Brady is said to have, to state-of-the-art facilities, such as the one recently installed at the Chicago Cubs ballpark, you can guarantee that athletes are thanking floatation therapy for their increased focus, relaxation and significant decreases in pain.
 Need more proof?
 Here’s a list of famous floaters that are constantly pressured to be on top of their game and career.